markkelnar/hgv/CONTRIBUTING.md

 ```

 After reviewing the PR, the reviewer will check their box.
 When box boxes are checked, the PR is considered approved and able to be merged.

+### Hotfixes ###

+If a bug fix or code change is deemed important enough that it should be fixed in the latest stable release, the pull request should be targeted at the **master** branch. with the same markdown checkboxes provided above.

+Once reviewed and tested, it will be merged and a new 'patch' release will be created following the instructions below.

+After a release is created, any changes introduced into **master** that bypassed the **develop** branch, should be merged into the **develop** branch.
+This can be done in GitHub as a pull request.

 ## Code Style ##